fmanteca/CosmicMuons-FrameWork/README.md

 Now one can feed FireWorks with the AOD output file, make the flat ntuples, etc.

 Note that some modifications will be needed to include the generated particles truth information in the flat ntuples, i.e., read the `genParticles` collection, loop over the elements, store in new output branches the kinematic information from the muons.
 This is a good exercise for homework.
+In case it helps, I used to read that collection in the past for another project.
+The code logic behind is different as I was geometrically matching gen and reco muons, but some parts of the code can be taken as a benchmark: https://github.com/fmanteca/HighPt_DNN/tree/master/MyAnalysis/RECOAnalysis